- Associate Professor Tina Cockburn

 - Elder Law

-- Tort Law – particularly Medical Negligence and Intentional Torts
+- Tort Law – particularly Medical Negligence and Trespass and Intentional Torts

 - Cockburn TL, Madden B, (2009) Legislative intervention in Queensland to restrict access to solariums and cosmetic procedures by children and young persons, Journal of Law and Medicine p653-665